 LinPEAS

 LinPEAS is a versatile enumeration script that focuses on potential privilege escalation vectors.
-It checks for various misconfigurations, vulnerable services, and other potential attack vectors.
+It checks for misconfigurations, vulnerable services, and other potential attack vectors.
 To use LinPEAS, download the script and execute it on the target system:

 $ wget https://raw.githubusercontent.com/carlospolop/privilege-escalation-awesome-scripts-suite/master/linPEAS/linpeas.sh